Birzebbuga

 We had a mostly uneventful motor down the rocky coastline from Rinella Creek.
 The swell picked up as we rounded the south of the island and had us doing a nodding dog but the distance wasn’t too far before we would be within the sheltered harbour.
 If we made it that far!

-There were no more incidents as we continued on, passing the massive docks to port with several more monsters having containers loaded and unloaded.
-We kept to the western side of the two pronged bay, passing a fish farm and some moored big ships then finding a place to drop the hook outside of the locals’ mooring buoys.
+Fortunately, there were no more incidents as we continued on.
+We passed the massive docks to port with several more monsters having containers loaded and unloaded.
+We kept to the western side of the two pronged bay, passing a fish farm and some moored big ships before finding a place to drop the hook outside of the locals’ mooring buoys.

 We’ve had a couple of days aboard during strong winds but otherwise from here we have been able to visit other places on the island by foot and by bus.